Edmonton Pawn Shops | Frequently Asked Questions

-Pawn loans are a quick and easy way to borrow money without a credit check or hassle.
+Pawn Shop loans are a quick and easy way to borrow money without a credit check or hassle.
 Loans are based on the value of your collateral, not your credit rating or pay schedule.
 Subject to provincial laws, a typical pawn loan has a term length of 30 days/one month, plus a7 day grace period.
 If you cannot pay back your pawn loan in full, including any applicable grace period, we offer extensions to give you extra time.
 You may also choose to surrender your collateral as payment in full.

 We provide pawn loans on a variety of items, including gold and diamond jewellery, electronics, musical instruments, tools, and more.
 Simply bring us an item of value, along with a valid photo ID and we’ll get you money in minutes after your loan is approved.

 If you are unable to pay back your pawn loan in full on its due date, you may be able to get an extension on your pawn loan.
 With an extension, you will be required to pay the interest and fees owed , then you may extend the length of your pawn loan for another 30 days